mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 Kip butted in, "It will take too long to get there.
 Thi'll be dead by the time we start running."

-The crowd paused, and then a maman spoke up, "Everyone gather kindling from the forest.
+The crowd paused in thought, and then a maman spoke up, "Everyone gather kindling from the forest.
 We'll start a fire here."

-Those who were able sprung into action while the woman rushed over to Kip, still pushing on the child's hearts.
+Those who were able sprung into action while the maman rushed over to Kip who was still pushing on the child's hearts.

 Thi said, "I'm Casra, a doctor from Shaki.
 I can take over if you're tired."